danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

 ## How to set up a sticky header

-ScrollKit has a ``ScrollViewWithStickyHeader`` that stretches and transforms its header when it's pulled down, then sticks it to the top as it's scrolled.
+ScrollKit has a ``ScrollViewWithStickyHeader`` that stretches and transforms when it's pulled down, and sticks it to the top when its scroll view is scrolled.

-To create a a sticky header, just use ``ScrollViewWithStickyHeader`` and provide it with a header view and header height:
+To use a sticky header, just add one to a view and provide it with a content view, a start height, an optional minimum height, etc.:

 ```swift
 struct MyView: View {